 What is the more sustainable option then?

 There is a more sustainable way to produce leather, it is called vegetable tanning and uses tanning acids from oak bark.
 It is a more time-consuming process and is more expensive, but it is far less damaging to the environment.
-There are a few tanneries around the world that work with vegetable tanning, such as Tärnsjö in Sweden and Carvalhos in Portugal.
+There are a few tanneries around the world that work with vegetable tanning, such as Tärnsjö in Sweden, Tempesti in Italy and Carvalhos in Portugal.
 It is not only the fashion industry that works with vegetable tanned leather; the furniture and the car industries are clients as well.
-At Stig Percy, we have chosen to work with Carvalho’s Oak tanned leather range.
+At Stig Percy, we have chosen to work with Carvalho’s Oak tanned leather range and with Tempesti in Tuscany.

 Carvalhos define their Oak tanned leather through two ecological guidelines: the production process and the product itself.
 The production process reduces the environmental impact to a minimum.
 It reduces water consumption and chemical charge in the effluent and its recycling, as well as the re-use of solid wastes as fertilizers, using natural dying of the leather at room temperatures and the reduction of volatile compounds emissions.